CenterForDigitalHumanities/rerum_server/API.md

 - **`{JSON}`**—The requested new state for the object.
 - **`{JSON}`**—Containing various bits of information about the PUT update.
 The object looks like

-Replace an existing record through reference to its internal RERUM id.
-This will have the effects of set and unset actions.
-New keys will be created and keys not present in the request will be dropped.
-When an object is updated, the `@id` will be changed, as the previous version will maintain its place in the history of that object.
- __rerum, @id and ObjectID updates are ignored.

 ~~~ (json)
 {
   "code" : 200,